umputun/mpt/README.md

 ```
 # Using native git integration
 mpt --git.diff --openai.enabled --anthropic.enabled --google.enabled \
-    --prompt "Review this code and identify potential bugs or security issues"
+    --prompt="Review this code and identify potential bugs or security issues"

 # Or using the traditional pipe approach
 git diff HEAD~1 | mpt --openai.enabled --anthropic.enabled --google.enabled \
-    --prompt "Review this code and identify potential bugs or security issues"
+    --prompt="Review this code and identify potential bugs or security issues"
 ```

 This will show you different perspectives on the same code, potentially catching issues that a single model might overlook.